ryan-mcclue/unsw/gens4015/week3-writing-assignment.md

 Compare and contrast the difficulties in communication between humans and aliens:

+In 'Tear Tracks', the difficulty in communicating between humans and aliens is largely due to cultural differences.
+Through patience, open-mindedness and empathy, the text suggests that these difficulties can be overcome.
+By embracing these differences, 'Tear Tracks' proposes that one can learn about the experience of suffering.

+From the beginning, Flur is uneasy with the emotional expressions of the Cyclopes "Flur finds each eye startlingly (perhaps deceptively?) expressive."
+She expresses apprehension when inspecting the portraits of notable Cyclopes and struggles to coalesce what she is seeing with similar humans on Earth
+"There are no confident smiles ...
+They look almost sorrowful ...
+They look too sorrowful, the way the politicians at home look too distinguished"
+These thoughts in Flur's mind are then realised in physical communication when Irnv introduces the President by casually reciting her misfortunes
+"It’s the president ...
+She lost her three children and husband to sudden illness over the period of a year!"

+"Flur has no idea how to respond to that"
+"Flur wonders if they hear her spiel at all"

+This feeling of causes distraction and makes Flur doubtful if her attempts at communicating are being interpreted as she is intending.

 # Tear Tracks
 * why do they arise?
 - primarily cultural differences